Shashank-21/Emeritus-course-content/RA_17.2/task-02/guide.md

    - Indent code properly for readability.
    - Add comments to explain the purpose of different code blocks.

+**Testing Instructions**

+- In the terminal, run the command `npm run start`
+- Open a separate terminal window
+- Click on the `Try it` button

 **Try it command:**

 ```sh